S0f1eM/pics-search-unsplash/README.md

 * [More](#links)

 ## To Do Next
-- [ ]  Put th e search bar un fixed top when scrolling.
+- [ ]  search bar stay fixed top when scrolling.
-- [ ]  Fix footer style : reverse footer's colors when pictures appeared/the request is send.
 - [ ]  Add Suspense / lazy loading to show image list.

 ## Prerequisites<a name="prerequisites"></a>